 You will need to be vigilant and consciously observe your unconscious patterns.
 When you realize your old fear-based loop emerging you can quickly intervene with empowering ideas that re-establish your right to respect, kindness, and love.

 - My mind is pulling the same old tricks and trying to protect me by making me appear small, but I can let it go now.
-This fear is just learned, and I can train myself to unlearn it.
 My brain is DESIGNED to change.
 I choose to build new behavioral and emotional reactions.

-- It is POSSIBLE for me to feel comfortable in my own skin.
+- It is POSSIBLE for me to build confidence and feel comfortable in my own skin.
 I was born to feel good about myself, I wasn’t born to always be afraid in this life.

 - I have a right to be here, just like anyone else.
 I am not doing anything wrong by taking up space.

-Here’s a great method that really works.
+Here’s a great method to build confidence that really works.
 I used it in the past with great success.